jueyang/sublime-setup/appendix3.md

-Linting is like spell check for code.
-Now that you have set up linters for html/css/js, you can focus more on actual coding rather than finding the typos.
+Once you finish the setup, you will be able to focus more on the code, not the typos.

 ### How to autocomplete